 Honey-Dijon Brussels Sprouts, a festive sweet Brussels sprouts side dish in a slow cooker (crockpot), is a gorgeous sweet vegetable side dish perfect for holidays.
 You will love how the honey and Dijon combine to make this one of the season’s delicious ways to enjoy this underrated green veggie.

-Sweetened with honey, heighted with garlic and pretty dried cranberries made them full of Thanksgiving day side dish compliments.
+Sweetened with honey, heightened with garlic, and pretty dried cranberries made them full of Thanksgiving day side dish compliments.

-When it comes to brussels sprouts, you either love them or you hate them.
-I think a lot of people grow up and do not love them.
+When it comes to Brussels sprouts, you either love them or you hate them.
+I think a lot of people grow up not love them.
 I have heard anything from bitter tasting to tasting like feet.
 I didn’t even try brussels sprouts till I was well into adulthood (like LAST YEAR) and could not believe I was missing out!

-In the past week I have been experimenting on different ways to cook up Brussels sprouts and we have had some wins.
+In the past week, I have been experimenting with different ways to cook up Brussels sprouts, and we have had some wins.

-The sweet Honey Dijon sauce poured over the brussels sprouts, combined with the tasty bites of cranberries, make a festive and delicious way to serve a vegetable side dish this holiday season.
+However, this sweet Honey Dijon sauce poured over the Brussels sprouts, combined with the tasty bites of cranberries, makes a festive and delicious way to serve a vegetable side dish this holiday season.

-Here is a short list of ingredients, then scroll to the bottom for step by step measurements and instructions.
+Here is a shortlist of ingredients; scroll to the bottom for step-by-step measurements and instructions.

 - 2 pounds Brussels Sprouts, halved

-Add pats of butter around the crock pot and place lid on top.
+- Add pats of butter around the crockpot and place the lid on top.

 Can you cook Honey Dijon Brussel Sprouts over the stove?

-If you prefer to cook up your brussels sprouts in oven so they get a slight charred crisp, that is no problem.
-Just cook them up, making the sauce on the stove, and combining just prior to serving.
+If you prefer to cook your Brussels sprouts in the oven so they get a slightly charred crisp, that is no problem.
+Just cook them up, make the sauce on the stove, and combine them before serving.
 Just follow my Roasted Brussel Sprouts Recipe here and then make the sauce separately.